Guides·Localization

 Translation services allow you to effectively translate your content into another language, making it accessible to your target audience.

-These services can take many forms depending on your industry, goals and quality requirements, but they can be categorized into two main groups: translation and interpreting services.
-The difference?
-Interpreting is spoken and in real time, while translation is written and asynchronous.
+These services can take many forms depending on your industry, goals, and quality requirements, but they can be categorized into two main groups: translation and interpreting services.
+When looking for the best website translation services, it’s important to understand the difference: interpreting is spoken and in real time, while translation is written and asynchronous.

 What is the difference between translation and interpreter services?